jacubero/aws-architect-associate/docs/storage.rst

 There are several ways you can manae your bucket's website configuration.
 You can use the AWS Management Console to manage configuration without writing any code or you can programmatically create, update, an delete the website configuration by using the AWS SDKs.

+Here are the prerequisites for routing traffic to a website that is hosted in an Amazon S3 Bucket:

+* An S3 bucket that is configured to host a static website.
+The bucket must have the same name as your domain or subdomain.
+For example, if you want to use the subdomain
+``<bucket-name>.s3-website-<AWS-region>.amazonaws.com``, the name of the bucket must be ``<bucket-name>``.

+* A registered domain name.
+You can use Route 53 as your domain registrar, or you can use a different registrar.

+* Route 53 as the DNS service for the domain.
+If you register your domain name by using Route 53, AWS configure Route 53 as the DNS service for the domain.

 Object tags
 -----------